 Hosted by Jake Millar and the multi-millionaire Mowbray siblings, New Zealand’s new, young entrepreneurial elite gathered at the famed Dotcom/Toy Mansion for a night of tuxedos, evening gowns, and abundant champagne.
 Jihee Junn reluctantly went along.

-The first thing you see are the lights in the sky – two white beams dancing in the pitch black darkness, their ends anchored down somewhere along Coatesville’s stretch of rural pastures and rolling hills.
+The first thing you see are the lights in the sky – two white beams dancing in the pitch black darkness, their ends anchored down somewhere along Coatesville’s long stretch of rural hills.
 Then you hear the helicopters, the mechanical whirring of their blades disturbing the otherwise peaceful scene, as they all head in the same direction.
 They’re going to where the lights are bright – they’re going to a party, and it just so happens that I’m going there too.
 Not by choice, but because my work is making me: they paid $315 for my ticket.

 Hosted by tech startup Unfiltered, the Gatsby party was part of its flagship live event, ‘How To Win In Business.
 Fast.’ and a sort of flashy coming-of-age for the country’s new business elite.
 Fittingly enough, it was being hosted by Unfiltered’s 22-year-old CEO Jake Millar, who’s established a multi-million dollar business off the back of interviewing other people with multi-million dollar businesses.
 He counts British business magnate Sir Richard Branson as one of his idols, and even has the title of one of Branson’s books, Screw It, Let’s Do It, tattooed on his arm.